Mixed Mode, Full-time

 As a student on this course you will have access to excellent online materials to guide and support your learning.

-This course will provide authentic clinical training and education, delivered both online and face-to-face that will prepare you to provide safe and appropriate oral surgery treatment as part of your clinical practice.
+This course will provide authentic clinical training and education, delivered both online and face-to-face that will prepare you to provide safe and appropriate periodontal treatment as part of your clinical practice.

-Our MClinDent Oral Surgery programme provides the General Dental Practitioner with a full-time educational route to acquire the skills and knowledge required of a Dentist with enhanced skills.
+Our MClinDent Periodontology programme provides the busy General Dental Practitioner with a full-time educational route to acquire the skills and knowledge required of a Dentist with enhanced skills.
 This programme focuses on contemporary practice, teaching evidence-based principles and systems to ensure an optimal outcome for the patient and practitioner.

 During the course (2 years) you will be expected to attend teaching sessions within the School of Dentistry on the main UCLan Preston Campus, though some sessions will be timetabled in the UCLan Dental Clinic, where you will be supported to assess, undertake and ultimately lead in clinical treatment.
-There will also be clinical sessions in local hospitals which will enable you to see a treat a wider range of patients.
-To accompany the study days, much of the course content, including lecture notes, PowerPoint slides, videos of lectures and assignments will be delivered to you via the University’s eLearn system allowing you to both prepare work for study days and undertake additional work independently from your home location
+To accompany the study days, much of the course content, including lecture notes, PowerPoint slides, videos of lectures and assignments will be delivered to you via the University’s eLearn system allowing you to both prepare work for study days and undertake additional work independently from your home location.

 We must of course have assessments and examinations - these are designed to allow you to monitor your progress and guide your learning as well as testing your core knowledge and skills at regular intervals throughout the programme.
 Assessments focus on your higher level skills of diagnosis and planning, rather than simply remembering facts.
 Typical assessments would include analysis of given clinical cases, case presentations, practical tests, written examinations and critical essays.